SNL Studios

 SNL Studios (also known as "Saturday Night Live Studios") is an American production company founded in 1997 as a joint venture between Saturday Night Live creator and producer Lorne Michaels, NBC Studios, and, initially, Paramount Pictures.
 Paramount's part of the venture was dissolved in 2004 following NBC's merger with Universal Pictures to form NBCUniversal.
-SNL Studios currently produces Saturday Night Live in association with Broadway Video (also owned by Michaels), and in the past also produced movies, mainly featuring Saturday Night Live sketch characters: A Night at the Roxbury, Superstar and The Ladies Man.
+SNL Studios currently produces Saturday Night Live and its British version in association with Broadway Video (also owned by Michaels), and in the past also produced movies, mainly featuring Saturday Night Live sketch characters: A Night at the Roxbury, Superstar and The Ladies Man.

 History

 Before SNL Studios

 Prior to SNL Studios' formation, several films based on popular Saturday Night Live sketches were produced in addition to the series itself.
 The first of these was The Blues Brothers, released on June 20, 1980 by Universal Pictures (24 years prior to its merger with NBC), directed by John Landis and starring John Belushi and Dan Aykroyd, based on their band of the same name that performed on the show in sketches.
 The film received positive reviews from critics, grossed $115 million in theaters, and has since become a cult classic.
 However, it was the second SNL film, Wayne's World, released 12 years later on February 14, 1992, that would successfully kickstart the trend of films based on SNL sketches.
 Wanye's World starred Mike Myers and Dana Carvey and was based on Myers' own SNL sketch.
-It grossed $183.1 million at the box office in addition to receiving positive reviews.
 Wayne's World, produced by SNL creator Lorne Michaels, was released by Paramount Pictures, which at the time had a film production deal with Michaels.

 Throughout the 90's, Paramount would go on to release several titles based on SNL sketches; the only ones during that time that they weren't involved with were It's Pat (released by Touchstone Pictures) and Blues Brothers 2000 (released by Universal as they distributed the original movie).
 With the exceptions of Wayne's World and its sequel, many of these films were critically panned, and only a few were successful at the box office.